 Submit the following through the submission form on the NewMusicEngine website:

-Recording if available (MIDI is ok if none is) in MP3 format.
+2. Recording if available (MIDI is OK if none is) in MP3 format.
 A link may be submitted instead, if more convenient or if your MP3 does not upload for some reason.
 Make sure nothing in an MP3 player window or the link identifies the composer.

-Selection process: Scores and soundfiles will be downloaded to a Dropbox, where teachers and their students will review them and make their selections.
+Selection process: Scores and soundfiles will be downloaded to where teachers and their students can review them and make selections.
 Teachers will be asked to notify composers when one of their students selects the composer’s piece.

 (For questions about the submission process or form, contact Jeff Winslow: email@example.com)